-If you feel a charge on your credit card is inaccurate, you can file a credit card dispute.
+If you believe a charge on your credit card is inaccurate, you can file a credit card dispute.
 Filing a dispute means you disagree with a charge on your statement and would like the credit card company to remove or adjust it.

 Being able to dispute a charge is a benefit and added protection for credit card users.
 Let’s look at some of the reasons why you might dispute a credit card charge and what steps to take.